C191068/Khatami_Node.js/README.md

 or toggles the nav and that sort of things with node we built server side app <br>

 our node app wil only consit of pure logic without graphical interface <br>
+ In browsser app we use a bunch of cool things available <br>